dalong0514/readnotes/20190201读书笔记/2019114Autolisp-Developers-GuideR02.md

 ("Jan" "Feb" "Mar" "Apr" "May" "Jun" "Jul" "Aug" "Sep" "Oct" "Nov" "Dec")
 ```

-Now wasn‟t that much easier?
+Now wasn't that much easier?
 You can even use multiple lists with (lambda), just make sure there's enough argument variables declared so that there's one for each list that will be passing values from.
 Again, take this for an example…

 ```c
 (setq pt1 ‘(-3.24 2.82 0.0))